 Daddy was a

 welder.
 Heck, he even built the steel 40'er I grew up aboard.
 Still,

-I'll say without equivocation that the seams on this piece are as
+I will say without equivocation that the seams on this piece are as

 Details on the design can be found in the

 piece.
 That article goes into more detail.
 For your

 convenience, I have copied the following box from that article.

 Design for Tractor Motor Used in a Boat

 My sketch could be better, so let me clarify a bit.

 First of all, there's a heavy duty big stainless box that